eamonn1/RCT-adjusting-for-covariates/README.md

 predictive biomarker; a predictive biomarker is one which potentially provides information that can help to guide treatment decisions.
 We go on to analysis the simulated trial using frequentist and Bayesian approaches.

-need to check and make clear if it is the map or map2stan function that I am using